yogensia/korean-lady-discord-bot/COMMANDS.md

 ### `!rate <subject>`

-Rates someone/something randomly from 0 to 10.
+Rates someone or something randomly from 0 to 10.

 Usage: `!rate Vanilla Pudding`